Gadgets aren’t particularly sentimental or meaningful gifts — but they *are* practical, and a practical gift is a gift someone will actually use.

 BeatsX Earphones ($150)

-Why it’s gift-worthy: How much I love the BeatsX earphones is a huge surprise: I’ve never liked the over-bassy sound and plastic-y feel of Beats by Dre headphones, but I love
+Why it’s gift-worthy: How much I love the BeatsX earphones is a huge surprise: I’ve never liked the over-bassy sound and plastic-y feel of Beats by Dre headphones, but I love *these* earphones because they’re light and comfortable enough for all-day wear, don’t fall out while you're running, and have a reliable mic for taking calls.

 With the W1 wireless chip, they’re designed to automatically pair with iOS and Mac devices connected to your iCloud account.
 The weighted neck loop doesn’t hit the back of your neck when you run (unlike Beats’ Powerbeats wrap-around buds).
 I even sent the BeatsX through the washing machine accidentally, and they survived.
 Best of all, they charge via Lightning cable, and five minutes of charging time gives you two hours of playback.